LaunchCodeEducation/java-web-dev-wiki/Lesson-1-(Data-&-Variables).md

 1. Use Canvas to access course content.
 1. Set expectations for students:
-   1. Do ALL of the prep work before class.
+   1. Do ALL of the prep work before lecture and studio.
    1. Ask questions often.
    1. Make use of the help and resources available.
 1. Introduce the TFs and assign groups (may be done during the studio intro).